 For my final fiction assignment this semester, I was to choose between various elements and forces in the Universe (i.e. Fire, Water, Air, Earth / The Seven Deadly Sins / The Seven Virtues / The Four Humors) and create a story in second or third person P.O.V.
 I've always liked the contrast between Fire and Water so I wanted to focus on the two in respect to Astrology (Fire = Leo, Water = Cancer) and the relationship between their ruling planets, the Sun (Leo) and the Moon (Cancer), as represented by two individuals.
 As a preface, there are several Astrology concepts at play in this story, some of which have been altered in a slight way (i.e. the Cusp) to fit my vision for this story.
 For anyone who does not know what a Cusp is, "if you were born within a few days of the Sun's move from one zodiac sign to the next, this means you were born "on the cusp," and you'll feel the influence from both zodiac signs".

-Her lustrous golden hair flows in the summer wind until it slows down to a gentle breeze, allowing the strands to loosely fall down against her strong, arched back.
-She stands tall on long gazelle-like legs, overlooking the grassy field that she has called home for centuries.
+Her lustrous golden hair flows in the forceful summer wind; eventually, it slows down into a gentle breeze, allowing the strands to loosely fall down against her strong, arched back.
+She stands tall on long, gazelle-like legs, overlooking the grassy field that she has called home for centuries.
 The air is warm and arid, cooler now though than it was in the afternoon, as the beaming orange sun sets on the horizon, painting the sky a vivid and fiery assortment of reds and yellows - the colors of her soul.
 Her body soaks in the sunlight, creating a warmth only she can appreciate.
 She places her foot sharply in front of her, her slender body patiently waiting to strike and take off running.

 A cool hand presses against her right shoulder, sending a sharp chill through her heated body.
 She shivers for a few seconds and then turns around, her gentle ember-stained eyes meeting his nebulous aquamarine blue eyes.